Skip to content

 The next trials to watch

 The EVOKE failure didn't kill interest in GLP-1s and the brain.
-If anything, it clarified the question.
-The next generation of trials will focus on prevention — studying people at high risk for dementia who haven't yet developed symptoms.
+If anything, it sharpened the question.
+The next generation of trials is pivoting to prevention — studying people at high risk for dementia who haven't yet developed a single symptom.

 Several research programs are in early planning or underway: